 Every effort will be made to ensure continuity of homecare service.
 However, homemaking services may be interrupted when:

-- there is a shortage of home care providers
+- There is a shortage of home care providers;

-- the homemaker is sick, on vacation or on holiday and the provider does not have a substitute available
+- The homemaker is sick, on vacation or on holiday and the provider does not have a substitute available;

-Consumers who have concerns or problems with their homemaking service should follow these steps:
+Participants who have concerns or problems with their homemaking service should follow these steps:

-Step one-discuss and resolve the matter with your homemaker.
+- Discuss and resolve the matter with your homemaker.

-Step two-if the matter cannot be resolved with your homemaker, contact the provider agency to work to resolve the matter.
+- If the matter cannot be resolved with your homemaker, contact the provider agency to work to resolve the matter.